Existage/Latent-space-Controlled-VAE/README.md

-Latent-space Controlled VAE (LaC-VAE): An ML Architecture for Sensor Calibration
+# Latent-space Controlled VAE (LaC-VAE): An ML Architecture for Sensor Calibration

+This repository contains all the additional information, figures and table referenced.